x265-4k

 Quote

-x265 is good for 4k stuff or 1080p if they used the remuxes as source.
+x265 is good for 4k stuff or 1080p if they used the remuxes as the source.
 If the media isn't source quality/remux, then there will be a loss of quality every time.
 Also, once you go x265, typically that file is done.
 It can't be changed to something else without a huge loss of quality.

 Something like 95% of video files are x264 and have much better direct play support.
-If you have more than a couple users, you will notice much more transcoding.
+If you have more than a couple of users, you will notice much more transcoding.
 Just depends on your priorities.

 Microsized & Wrong Source